ktorio/ktor-documentation/topics/gradle-application-plugin.md

 ## Apply the Application plugin and configure the main class {id="apply-plugin"}
-To package an application, you need to apply the Application plugin first.
+To package an application, you need to apply the Application plugin first:
 1. Open the [ktor-gradle-sample](https://github.com/ktorio/ktor-gradle-sample) project in IntelliJ IDEA.
 1. Make sure that the `build.gradle` file contains the following code:
    ```groovy